How the average American can save $1,155 a year by not paying credit card interest rate fees! Here’s how!

 How to get your credit score for free

 How to get your free Vantage Score

 Both Credit Karma and Credit Sesame offer you insight into your credit reports and credit scores, but they both give the Vantage Score, not the FICO.
-Which, if you’ve never looked at your score before this will give you a good general idea where you’re at.
-Yet, it’s not the more widely used FICO score.
+Which, if you’ve never looked at your score before this will give you a good general idea of where you’re at.

 However, if you want to get started TODAY on figuring out your situation you should definitely start there.
 It’s a great way to get familiar with the terms, what impacts your credit, and it’s FREE!
 No credit card required to see your info!